 My Bloody Valentine played twice, I’ll write about them eventually – they appeared once under the Monkey Club banner supported by The Shamen in an earlier Byrdsian guitar driven guise.
 The list goes on, in fact a complete list would be nice.
 Because it’s easy to forget what people have given the city and Barry Newman and Ollie Redmayne gave us a lot in the late 1980s and early 1990s, with most of it making no money whatsoever.
 What money it did make was invariably ploughed back into the record label and promoting more bands.
 And it’s also really important to remember the chances given to a lot of local musicians to support major acts and test their mettle/metal on a proper stage.
 The list again is a long one and it included me sweating and trembling with fear several times.
 It also provided something for that musical CV.
 So a big Baz McHat-tip to them both.
 You can see below that the stellar door-take for the Nirvana gig was £9.85.
 Attendance 216.

-Bar staff on interesting gig nights always routinely argued about who got to see which band, I won and got the headline, Tad.
+Bar staff on interesting gig nights always routinely argued about who got to see which band, this night I won and got the headline, Tad.
 Andy lost and got Nirvana.
 He lasted one song and came back saying he didn’t like them especially, so I put on my ready to be cynical hat and went in and stayed long enough to watch them do Mr Moustache which was the only song I actually knew and was particularly bothered about.
 This was swiftly followed by legging it back to get ready for the intermission bar frenzy.

-That’s it, that’s the extent of it, the world didn’t tip off it’s axis, there were no unicorns riding rainbows or fiery horsemen it was a gig.
+That’s it, that’s the extent of it, the world didn’t tip off it’s axis, there were no unicorns riding rainbows or fiery horsemen – it was a gig.
 It was okay as they went.
 At the end of the night from somewhere some copies of ‘Bleach’; the first album magically appeared and were handed out by Barry to a few of us which was rare and nice.
 I still have mine, it’s black vinyl in quite good nick, it’s had a few outings.
-But of course it was the next two albums that made Nirvana what they became, ‘Nevermind’ still resonates with me, it’s one of the first albums my eldest liked, as a toddler she’d craze me for that and later moved on to Seether by Veruca Salt which was the first CD I ever bought as far as I can remember.
+But of course it was the next two albums that made Nirvana what they became, ‘Nevermind’ still resonates with me, it’s one of the first albums my eldest child liked, as a toddler she’d craze me for that and later moved on to Seether by Veruca Salt which was the first CD I ever bought as far as I can remember.
 This was followed by plundering my stock of Pixies, a habit she has kept up to this day – she’s seen them more times than I have.

 Nirvana came back, they played at the Waterfront at another Wilde Club, I went to that too, but as a punter and can remember absolutely nothing about it whatsoever, which should be odd but isn’t, for some reason as I also can’t remember Mogwai either who I love.
 It wasn’t long after this of course that they became what they remain.